 The BESS itself consists of numerous interconnected, weather-proof modular enclosures that are managed and operated as a single unit.
 The BESS enclosures are similar in size to shipping containers, approximately 9 metres (m) long, 3 m wide, and 2 m tall, depending on the manufacturer.
 Each BESS enclosure is fully sealed, centrally controlled, and individually temperature monitored.
 Each enclosure has its own heating, ventilation and air conditioning (HVAC) system to ensure optimum performance.

-Project design and engineering has been initiated and will continue to advance as the project progresses. specific equipment to be procured will be confirmed as the project progresses.
+Project design and engineering has been initiated and will continue to advance as the project progresses.
+Specific equipment to be procured will be confirmed as the project progresses.
 Conceptual layouts of the BESS project are provided and described further below.

 The area encompassing the BESS installation will be approximately 1.5 hectares (4 acres) in size and is proposed within the mowed field used for the previous YEC construction/storage laydown area at the back of the property.
-No agricultural land will be taken out of production and a minimum 30m setback from the nearby woodlot will be maintained.

 The BESS site will be accessed via the existing YEC driveway and parking lot during construction and operation.
 The construction phase will be approximately one year in duration, and will include site preparation, foundation and laneway construction, component delivery and installation, including crane(s) required for placement of the BESS modules, and post-construction site restoration of temporary construction areas.